 The same lack of understanding about how the Internet works is evident elsewhere.
 For example, an article in the influential German newspaper FAZ sought to use hashtags to cast doubt on whether thousands of tweets about the impact of the Copyright Directive on the Internet in the EU were genuine expressions of concern.
 The article quoted research which showed that some 88,000 tweets came from Washington in the US, compared with just 71,000 for the whole of the EU.
 It went on to suggest (my rough translation): „Either there are a particularly large number of EU citizens sitting in Washington who want to „save” the Internet, or we are dealing with the location of a botfarm.”

 The problem with this argument is that the author had confused one hashtag – #savetheinternet – with another – #saveyourinternet.
 Where the latter was indeed about the EU Copyright Directive, the former was about protecting net neutrality – in the US.
-Thus the apparently damning predominance of tweets from the US was precisely what you would expect for a US campaign about US legislation.
+Thus the apparently damning predominance of tweets from the US – see the illustration towards the end of this post – was precisely what you would expect for a US campaign about US legislation.
 It’s an easy mistake for someone not well-versed in the digital world to make.
 More cynical souls might suspect this mix-up of two similar-sounding, but easily-distinguishable hashtags, referring to completely different campaigns, on different continents, might have been born of something other than simple ignorance.

 There are plenty more examples where supporters of upload filters and ancillary copyright misuse technical terms – for whatever reason.
 For example, in an interview about the large number of emails sent by concerned citizens, the MEP Jean-Marie Cavada said: „as sometimes we receive dozens of emails per minute, we can conceive that it is actually robots that send all these emails”.
 This conjures up the wonderful image of some modern-day Robbie the Robot typing away furiously at a keyboard before pressing „send”.
 Of course, Cavada actually meant spambots, as the introduction to the interview made clear.
 But the idea that these emails were spam is just as risible as Cavada’s quaint vision of Robbie the Robot.